Asawer-Mak/InstacartGroceryAnalysis/README.md

 #### 9. What classifications can be derived from demographic information, such as age, income, types of goods, and family status?
 #### 10. How do ordering habits differ among various customer profiles?

+## Instacart Folders
+Description of folder contents are as follows:

+#### 01 Project Management: Contains the project brief and related documentation.
+#### 02 Data: Includes two subfolders: (Data not uploaded to GitHub due to size limitations.)
+#### 'Original Data': Original datasets.
+#### 'Prepared Data': Cleaned data ready for analysis.
+#### 03 Scripts: Python code for the analysis, executed using Jupyter notebooks.
+#### 04 Analysis: Contains the 'Visualizations' subfolder with all visualizations used for exploratory analysis and explaining insights.
+#### 05 Sent to Client: Final Excel presentation.

+## Code Overview
+Code was written in Python and executed in Jupyter notebooks.

+#### Utilizes the following libraries:
+#### Pandas: For data manipulation and analysis
+#### NumPy: For numerical operations and array handling
+#### OS: For interacting with the operating system, including file and directory operations
+#### Matplotlib.pyplot: For creating static, interactive, and animated visualizations
+#### Matplotlib.ticker.FuncFormatter: For custom formatting of axis ticks in plots
+#### Seaborn: For statistical data visualization and creating informative, attractive graphics
+#### Scipy: For scientific and technical computing, including advanced mathematical functions

+## Disclaimer
+Instacart is a real company that’s made their data available online, however customer data is fictitious and used for the purposes of Career Foundry's Data Analytics program.